dff1980/SAPDI-2022/README.md

 ```
 ### Configure servers

-At Jump Host run the next command:
+At Jump Host, run the next command:
 ```bash
 zypper in -y sudo
 ```